pawelgrzybek/pawelgrzybek.com/content/posts/2019-12-01-attach-visual-studio-code-debugger-to-sam-serverless-application-model-local-endpoint.md

 ---
 title: "Attach Visual Studio Code debugger to SAM (Serverless Application Model) local endpoint"
-description: "A debugger is something that I cannot live without.
+summary: "A debugger is something that I cannot live without.
 Setting it up for my current project built using SAM framework and TypeScript took me a while but I finally got it right."
 photo: 2019-12-01.jpg
 ---